-Rogowski’s 2nd edition of this bestselling textbook responds to the major changes to social work practice since the first edition published.
+Rogowski’s second edition of this bestselling textbook responds to the major changes to social work practice since the first edition was published.
 It is fully revised and updated to include new material that is essential for students and practicing social workers today.

 This new edition is substantially updated to explore:

 •failures to realise the progressive possibilities which followed the death of ‘Baby P’;

 It also includes a range of student-friendly features including chapter summaries, key learning and discussion points, and further reading.

 “Charts the forces which enabled social work to flourish until the rise of neoliberal politics and managerialist organisation meant that it lost its radical edge.
 An essential read for students of social policy and social work.”
 Bill Jordan, University of Plymouth